tinytek-io/PlatformPlatform/application/README.md

 # Application code

-The application code for PlatformPlatform is divided into different self-contained systems.
+The application code for TypeScriptPlatform is divided into different self-contained systems.
 A self-contained system is a large microservice (or a small monolith) that contains a full vertical slice of the system, including a React frontend plus a .NET API and .NET Workers that share the same application, domain and infrastructure.
 A self-contained system can be developed and tested, but all parts of a self-contained system will are deployed together.
 This makes self-contained systems a better option than having many small microservices APIs, that has one big shared frontend.

 These are the self-contained systems:
 - `account-management` - a self-contained system used for managing tenants, users, etc. While still work in progress the plan is that you will be able to use this as is, and focus on building your own `[your-saas-product]`.
 - `back-office` - a self-contained system for operations and support.
 Currently empty, but showcases how to add new self-contained systems.
 The back-office will only be hosted in one cluster (e.g. West Europe), while other self-contained systems is hosted in all clusters.
 - `[your-saas-product]` - create your own self-contained system for your SaaS product.

-While self-contained systems are a bit like a microservice architecture, the point of PlatformPlatform is not to create a distributed system.
-But since PlatformPlatform has all the core functionalities of a SaaS solution, the idea is that consumers will create their own self-contained systems and only do minimal changes to e.g. Account Management and Back Office., and ideally only one, so don't create multiple self-contained systems unless you have a good reason to do so.
+While self-contained systems are a bit like a microservice architecture, the point of TypeScriptPlatform is not to create a distributed system.
+But since TypeScriptPlatform has all the core functionalities of a SaaS solution, the idea is that consumers will create their own self-contained systems and only do minimal changes to e.g. Account Management and Back Office., and ideally only one, so don't create multiple self-contained systems unless you have a good reason to do so.
 Remember mircoservices are a solution to scale teams, not systems.

 There are also some shared projects:
 - `shared-kernel` - a foundation with generic functionalities and boilerplate code that are shared between self-contained systems
 - `AppGateway` - the AppGateway is the single entry point for all self-contained systems, and is responsible for routing requests to the correct self-contained system using YARP reverse proxy as BFF (Backend for Frontend).
 It will eventually also be used for e.g. refreshing access tokens, rate limiting, caching, etc.
 - `AppHost` - only used for development, this is a .NET Aspire App Host that orchestrates starting all dependencies like SQL Server, Blob Storage, and Mail Server, and then starting all self-contained systems in a single operation.
 It's a .NET alternative to Docker Compose.
-While Aspire can also be used for deployment of infrastructure, this is not used in PlatformPlatform, as it's not mature for enterprise-grade systems.
+While Aspire can also be used for deployment of infrastructure, this is not used in TypeScriptPlatform, as it's not mature for enterprise-grade systems.

 ## Account Management